Endogenous tachykinin agonist peptide that shows preference for the NK3 receptor (EC50 = 1 nM).

 View Related Products by Product Action

-Keywords: Neurokinin B (human, porcine), supplier, Endogenous, tachykinin, peptide, Non-Selective, Neurokinin, Receptors, NeurokininB, (human, porcine), NKB, Other, Tachykinin, Other, Tachykinin, Tocris Bioscience
+Keywords: Neurokinin B (human, porcine), Neurokinin B (human, porcine) supplier, Endogenous, tachykinin, peptide, Non-Selective, Neurokinin, Receptors, NeurokininB, (human, porcine), NKB, Other, Tachykinin, 1582, Tocris Bioscience

 Citations for Neurokinin B (human, porcine)

 Citations are publications that use Tocris products.

 Currently there are no citations for Neurokinin B (human, porcine).
 Do you know of a great paper that uses Neurokinin B (human, porcine) from Tocris?
-If so please let us know.
+Please let us know.